Architecture of London: The Georgian Terraced House

-A typical Georgian house was designed to accommodate a single family, with front and back rooms on each floor and a partial-width rear 'closet' wing projection.
-The ground floor was reserved for business, the tall piano nobile for formal entertaining, and upper storeys with family bedrooms all accessed from a side stair.
-Servants were accommodated in the below-ground kitchen and in attic rooms in the roof.
-Each of the distinctions in function was subtly indicated in the decorative scheme of the façade by the sequential height of openings, projecting cornices and restrained decorative mouldings such as round-headed arches and rustication at the base and diminishing columns, sculptural capitals, balustrades and friezes expressing the top.

-The Georgian aristocratic townhouse
+The Georgian Aristocratic Townhouse

-Spencer House (1756) John Vardy: London's grandest surviving aristocratic townhouse.It is built in a Palladian style with heavy rustication on the lower floors, use of Portland stone and Neoclassical statues on the roofline.
+Spencer House (1756) John Vardy: one of London's grandest surviving aristocratic townhouses, built in a Palladian style with heavy rustication, use of Portland stone and Neoclassical statues on the roof line.

+Chandos House (1771) by Robert Adam: a grand townhouse with the understated exterior of a terraced house.

+The Albany (1776) by William Chambers: a Late-Georgian townhouse with a restrained Palladian exterior and concealed usage of London brick.

 Georgian houses in London did not just come in the form of simple terraces; the upper classes commissioned much larger and opulent houses known as townhouses, which acted as their urban residence whilst retaining their country house or stately home as their primary residence.
 This is in contrast to other European countries like Italy in which the upper classes primarily lived in large urban palaces like The Palazzo Farnese (1537) in Rome.
 As a result, central London lacks aristocratic houses or palaces on this scale.
 The grandest of the London townhouses were large detached buildings like Spencer House but some were terraced house like Chandos House.
 In the Georgian period many of these grand houses once lined Piccadilly and Park Lane but the majority of these were demolished as they went out of fashion in the late-19th and early-20th centuries.
 A notable example was Devonshire House on Piccadilly, a large Palladian mansion.
 The few that do survive to this day include Apsley House, Burlington House (now heavily altered) Cambridge House, Chandos House, Home House, Lancaster House, Marlborough House, Melbourne House and Spencer House.
 Whilst often lacking grandeur on the exterior, these townhouses often have far more lavish interiors, with examples such as Home House (1777) being designed by Robert Adam.